Gemtessa09/Doctor-appointment-boking-by-php/README.md

 <br>
 Features <br>
 User Roles:
-The system includes three user roles:<br>
+=>The system includes three user roles:<br>

-Administrator: Manages the list of doctors, their specialties, and credentials.
+1.Administrator: Manages the list of doctors, their specialties, and credentials.<br>
-Doctor: Views and manages appointment schedules and patient requests.
+2.Doctor: Views and manages appointment schedules and patient requests.
-Patient: Browses available doctors and submits appointment requests.
+3.Patient: Browses available doctors and submits appointment requests.<br>
 Appointment Management:
 Patients can search for doctors based on their medical needs.
 A weekly schedule display allows patients to select convenient appointment times.